vanTanIsReal/vietnam_license_plate_recognition/README.md

 Feel free to submit issues or pull requests on GitHub.
 For major changes, please open an issue first to discuss your ideas.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details (if applicable).

 ## Acknowledgments

 - Thanks to the open-source community for providing tools like YOLO, Flask, and TrOCR.
-- Inspired by various license plate recognition projects online.